3/17/2025

 Reading comprehension is the ability to understand and make meaning from what has been read.
 It involves using background knowledge, decoding skills, vocabulary, and critical thinking strategies to construct meaning from text.

-Reading comprehension itself is the application of multiple skill components and can be seen as the main goal of reading.
+Reading comprehension itself is the application of multiple skill components and can be seen as the primary goal of reading.
 The skills needed for reading comprehension can be broken down with the Simple View of Reading and Scarborough’s Reading Rope.

 The Simple View of Reading & Scarborough’s Reading Rope Explained